hrvthzslt/personal-site/content/posts/making-a-better-keyboard-layout/index.md

 The winner was **[keyd](https://github.com/rvaiya/keyd)**, which is a daemon that listens to keyboard events and can be configured with a simple configuration file.
 You clone the repository, build it, and add it to systemd like a real computer user.

-_If you think I should not use **systemd**, there is no need for a fistfight; please write a passionate letter about it, and we will keep it in the refrigerator for posterity._
+_If you think I should not use **systemd**, there is no need for a fistfight, please write a passionate letter about it, and we will keep it in the refrigerator for posterity._

 ## This Caps Lock goes to heaven